btroia/basis-data-export/README.md

 ![basis export option 1](http://www.quantifiedbob.com/images/basis-screenshots/basis-export-screenshot-1.png)

-1. Open a terminal window and cd to this script's directory.
+1. Open a terminal window and cd to this script's directory
 2. Type `php basisdataexport.php`
 3. Follow the prompts (hit ENTER to use default values)
 4. Your data will be saved to `/data/basis-data-[YYYY-MM-DD].[format]`